-Homework Assignments 15%
+Homework Assignments 30%

 Midterm Exam 1 15%

-Midterm Exam 2 20%
+Midterm Exam 2 15%

-Final Exam 40%
+Final Exam 25%

-Class Participation 10%
+Class Participation 15%

 Homework: There will be 6 homework assignments, and you only need to submit 5 of them.
 If you hand in all 6, the highest 5 scores will be counted in your grade.
-You must submit a hardcopy of your completed homework at the beginning of class on the date due; late homework will not be accepted.
-I will not accept assignments in my mailbox, over the web, through e-mail, etc. Solutions to homework will be posted to NYU Classes.
+You must submit your completed homework on NYU Classes before 2 pm on the date due; late homework will not be accepted.
+I will not accept assignments over the web, through e-mail, etc. Solutions to homework will be posted to NYU Classes.

-I also hand pick textbook problems that are useful to practice and that reinforce basic accounting proficiency, but they will not be submitted or graded.
+I also hand pick textbook problems that are useful to practice and reinforce basic accounting proficiency, but they will not be submitted or graded.
 Doing problems is the best way to learn accounting.
-Solutions to these problems will be uploaded on NYU Classes.
+Questions and solutions to these problems will be posted to NYU Classes.